Skip to content

 6. I asked for a supervisor.

-7. I told them I would send back my equipment and move the lines elsewhere if the issue was not fixed.
+7. I told them I would use the cancellation and return option from the price increase notice if the issue was not fixed.

 8. The supervisor agreed to adjust the bill.